kei03kei-aiAthsany/Athsany-decision-brain/docs/decision-loop.md

 # Decision Loop – Athsany’s Always‑On Flow

 Athsany is built around a single idea:
-every important move in a live, event‑driven environment should sit inside a repeatable, inspectable **decision loop**, not be a one‑off reaction.
+every important move in a live, information‑ and event‑driven environment should sit inside a repeatable, inspectable **decision loop**, not be a one‑off reaction.

 ---